 Pour on top of the pre-baked shortbread crust and bake until almost set with a very slight wobble.
 This will take about 35-40 minutes.
 To prevent the top from browning too much, cover loosely with parchment paper after 20 minutes or to your preference.

-I played around with the amount of lemon zest and think that 1 tsp lemon zest is the perfect amount for the filling.
-Lemon zest brings in a tangy taste but can bring in a bitter taste as well.
+NOTE: I played around with the amount of lemon zest and think that 1 tsp lemon zest is the perfect amount for the filling.
+Lemon zest adds a tangy taste but can add a bitter taste as well.

 TIP: When grating lemon rind, watch out that you grate just the yellow rind and not the white one.
 The white part of the rind is very bitter, and when you accidentally take too much of it, the filling can get a bitter taste.
 In this case, you might need to dust much more powdered sugar on top before serving to balance the bitter taste.

 What I also want to say is, please make sure that you take organic lemons that you can safely eat the rind.
-Also wash it very good because of the uneven skin.
+Also, wash them very well because of the uneven skin.

-If you make this To-Die-For Pecan Pie Shortbread Bars Recipe leave a comment, rate it and tag a photo #alsothecrumbsplease on Instagram!
+If you make this Lemon Bars Recipe leave a comment, rate it and tag a photo #alsothecrumbsplease on Instagram!
 Would love to see your snap!

 - 2 cups all-purpose flour (240g)